-Tuberculosis (TB), especially in low resource countries is a major health burden and responsible for high morbidity and mortality rate.
-World Health Organization (WHO) has declared it as a global emergency and is the most important communicable disease.
-Across the globe, in 2018, about 10.0 million (range, 9.0-11 millions) people were affected with TB, out of which 1.5 million died.
-Eight countries responsible for almost two third of the total world burden of TB cases and Pakistan is among 4th of them1.
+Tuberculosis (TB), especially in low resource countries, is a significant health burden responsible for high morbidity and mortality rates.
+The World Health Organization (WHO) has declared it a global emergency and is the most important infectious disease.
+Across the globe, in 2018, about 10.0 million (range, 9.0-11 million) people were affected with TB, out of which 1.5 million died.
+Eight countries are responsible for almost two-thirds of the total world burden of TB cases, and Pakistan is among the 4th of them1.

-Previously it was thought that TB is a rare disease in the Western population but its incidence is rising because of increase in HIV positive cases.
-Among HIV positive patients 35-40% have concomitant extra- pulmonary manifestations of TB^{2,3}.
+Previously, TB was a rare disease in the Western population, but its incidence is rising because of HIVpositive cases.
+Among HIV-positive patients, 35-40% have concomitant extra-pulmonary manifestations of $TB^{2,3} \\$

-Koch's abdomen or abdominal tuberculosis is one of the common site for extra pulmonary tuberculosis4.
-Tuberculous organisms reach the alimentary tract mostly by swallowing of infected sputum or some times by ingested raw milk.
-Disease can also spread through hematogenous route or direct spread from contagious lymph node or fallopian tubes5.
-Tuberculosis can affect whole gastrointestinal tract from lips to anal verge and intra-abdominal solid visceras.
-Terminal ileum and ileocaecal regions are the most commonly affected sites^{6, 7}.
+Koch's abdomen or abdominal tuberculosis is a common site for extra-pulmonary tuberculosis4.
+Tuberculous organisms reach the alimentary tract primarily by swallowing infected sputum or sometimes ingesting raw milk.
+The disease can also spread through the hematogenous route or direct spread from contagious lymph nodes or fallopian tubes5.
+Tuberculosis can affect the whole gastrointestinal tract from lips to anal verge and intra-abdominal solid visceras.
+Terminal ileum and ileocaecal regions are the most commonly affected sites^{6,7}.

-Diagnosis of intestinal tuberculosis always kept in mind because the disease can present in many ways.
-The constitutional features of intestinal tuberculosis are low grade evening rise of temperature, weight loss, malaise and anorexia.
-The common abdominal features are pain, distension, mass, vomiting and altered bowel habits.
-If these patients are not treated in time, may end up in complications like intestinal obstruction, perforation with peritonitis and even death may occur8.
+Diagnosis of intestinal tuberculosis is always kept in mind because the disease can present in many ways.
+The constitutional features of intestinal tuberculosis are low-grade evening rise of temperature, weight loss, malaise, and anorexia.
+The standard abdominal features are pain, distension, mass, vomiting, and altered bowel habits.
+If these patients are not treated in time, they may end up in complications like intestinal obstruction, perforation with peritonitis, and even death may occur 8

-The Treatment of intestinal tuberculosis is mainly conservative and surgical options are reserved for the patients, who present late with the complications.
-Intestinal tuberculosis is very difficult to diagnose because of its variable clinical presentation and lack of definitive diagnostic tool, so the early diagnosis is often missed and patient usually present when complications had occurred.
+The treatment of intestinal tuberculosis is mainly conservative, and surgical options reserved for the patients, who present late with the complications.
+Intestinal tuberculosis is complicated because of its variable clinical presentation and lack of definitive diagnostic tool, so the early diagnosis is often missed.
+The patient usually presents when complications have occurred.

-Therefore, the rational of this study is to evaluate, various clinical presentations and different surgical procedures in the management of intestinal tuberculosis.
-The results of this study will be helpful in early detection of disease and planning suitable management option with better outcome.
+Therefore, the rationale of this study is to evaluate various clinical presentations and different surgical procedures in the management of intestinal tuberculosis.
+The results of this study will be helpful in the early detection of disease and planning suitable management options with a better outcome.